hlacontainers/vtmak-rtiexec/README.md

 For the instructions to build a skeleton or a complete VTMaK RTI Executive container image see [BUILDME](BUILDME.md).

-The simplest way to start the VTMaK RTI Executive container is with the following `docker-compose.yml` file, with the following assumptions:
+The simplest way to start the VTMaK RTI Executive container is with the following `docker-compose.yml` file,  where in this example:

-- The VTMaK RTI Executive container image is skeleton image.
+- The VTMaK RTI Executive container image is a skeleton image.
-- The VTMaK RTI is installed on the host file system under the directory `${RTI_HOME}`.
+- The VTMaK RTI is installed on the host file system under the directory `${VTMAK_RTI_HOME}`.

 ````
 version: '3'